 It affects the way we play too.
 It makes us lazy as gamers.
 Turning off Focus in Thief forced me to be more observant, which gave me a greater feeling of immersion, forced me to explore a lot more, and I actually wound up with a lot more loot.
 The flipside of that is that these superpowered overlays are often used to mask broken or boring design, becoming cheats for the developer as much as for the gamer.

 I turn that stuff off.
 Observation is key to winning games.
 Look at Dark Souls.
 If you were patient enough the whole game reveals itself with effort.
 It's so much more rewarding.

 Metal Gear Solid 3: Snake Eater.
+Nuff said.

 Detective Visions generally make you look at the world differently, which makes the artists work less appreciated as well.
 Dishonored has an optional ability upgrade, which does fit in with the theme of the game.
 Batman, Hitman and Thief starts with it as default.
 It's not surprisng that people depend on it (Batman) if they can't resist.
 Personally i think it cheapens the game.

 I never use cheat vision unless the game makes me.
 It's a stupid crutch the industry has made almost standard now.
 "Press a button and we'll show you everything you need to know, making exploration a moot point"